Tracey Church, MLIS

 Principal, Researcher & Consultant

-Tracey Church has been a professional researcher in the not-for-profit sector for over 20 years and has worked with over 300 clients in the fields of health care, education, social services, arts, and the environment.
+Tracey Church has been a professional researcher in the not-for-profit sector for over 20 years and has worked with over 400 clients in the fields of health care, education, social services, arts, Indigenous, and the environment.
+In October 2018, Tracey was awarded with the inaugural Apra Canada Excellence in Prospect Research Award at Apra Canada's national conference.

-She is known for her team dynamic approach, getting all factors within a development office working together to realize success in major giving.
-Her research and consulting work includes customized one-on-one, online or class training sessions, research profiles and backgrounders, prospect identification, database screening, pipeline management, strategic planning, time and database management, and specialized research projects.
+She is known for her team dynamic approach, getting all factors within a development office working together to realize success in major giving (and integrated/blended giving).
+Her research and consulting work includes customized one-on-one, online or class training sessions, research profiles and backgrounders, prospect identification, donor research capacity reports, pipeline management, strategic planning, time and database management, and other specialized research projects.

-She has her Masters in Library & Information Science, and her Professional Certificate in Not-for-Profit Management.
+She has her Masters in Library & Information Science and her Professional Certificate in Not-for-Profit Management.
+In 2019, Tracey received her AFP Master Trainer certification in San Antonio, TX.

 When not researching, Tracey enjoys spending time with her family at home, at the family cottage and travelling.
 She and her family reside in London, Ontario where she enjoys the four seasons so she can ski, golf, curl, hike, and get out on the water.
-A constant companion is her "lab-ski" Cleo.
+A recent addition to her "home team" is her new puppy, Doug (Associate, Mental Health).

 See Tracey's Apra Talk on Social Capital and Networking at Apra's International Conference 2016: